 Make copies of your documents and send them to your email and a family member email is key.

 These copies make replacing these documents a lot easier, than if you don’t have them.
 Having these copies will save you some serious headaches.

-Traveling the world can be safe and easy.
+Traveling the most beautiful cities in the world can be safe and easy.

 If you just have to brush on a few tips, make sure you have the right gear, and in no time you will be crossing of your bucket list with confidence.